-Results 1–10 of 35 for "Profile"X related to "In brief: December 2012" Refine Your Search Refine Your Search TopicWomen & men (8)Race (4)Disability (1)Education (1)Safety & design (1) 2 more... [+] Socioeconomic status (1)Testing issues (1)Hide detailsDocument TypeProfileXYear2013 (1)2011 (4)Author/ContributorVande Kemp, Hendrika (2)Austin, Stephanie (1)Ball, Laura C. (1)Bronstein, Phyllis (1)Canetto, Silvia Sara (1) 17 more... [+] Daly, Jennifer C. (1)Devonis, David (1)Dewsbury, Donald A. (1)Dorsey, Tasha (1)Fields, Rona M. (1)Froese, Jared (1)Granek, Leeat (1)Kaslow, Nadine (1)Lauber, John K. (1)MacKay, Jenna (1)Pate, Debra Sue (1)Rutherford, Alexandra (1)Samejima, Fumiko (1)Shour, Rachel (1)Thomas, Roger K. (1)Uffelman, Rachel (1)Vaughn, Kelli (1)Hide details Results 1–10 of 35 Previous 1 2 3 ...
+Results 1–10 of 35 for "Profile"X related to "In brief: December 2012" Refine Your Search Refine Your Search TopicWomen & men (8)Race (4)Disability (1)Education (1)Military (1) 3 more... [+] Safety & design (1)Socioeconomic status (1)Testing issues (1)Hide detailsDocument TypeProfileXYear2013 (1)2011 (4)Author/ContributorVande Kemp, Hendrika (2)Austin, Stephanie (1)Ball, Laura C. (1)Bronstein, Phyllis (1)Canetto, Silvia Sara (1) 17 more... [+] Daly, Jennifer C. (1)Devonis, David (1)Dewsbury, Donald A. (1)Dorsey, Tasha (1)Fields, Rona M. (1)Froese, Jared (1)Granek, Leeat (1)Kaslow, Nadine (1)Lauber, John K. (1)MacKay, Jenna (1)Pate, Debra Sue (1)Rutherford, Alexandra (1)Samejima, Fumiko (1)Shour, Rachel (1)Thomas, Roger K. (1)Uffelman, Rachel (1)Vaughn, Kelli (1)Hide details Results 1–10 of 35 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Alan E. Kazdin, PhDAPA President in 2008.Profile (January 2011)2.Helen L. Coons, PhD, ABPPHelen L. Coons, PhD, ABPP, is the chair for the Leadership Institute for Women in Psychology Executive Committee, the president and clinical director of Women’s Mental Health Associates, Philadelphia, and a Clinical Psychologist and board certified Clinical Health Psychologist who specializes in women’s health and mental health.Profile 3.Featured Psychologist: Iva Greywolf, PhDDr.
 Greywolf has over 30 years of experience from working in “Indian Country” to private consulting on Indian/Native behavioral health issues.
-She has received several prestige awards from the U.S. Public Health Service for outstanding work with the Indian Health Service and was selected as an APA Minority Fellow.Profile 4.James H. Bray, PhD: 2009 APA PresidentAPA President in 2009.Profile (January 2011)5.Human Factors Psychologist in AviationAlthough John K. Lauber, PhD, was worried that his lack of exposure to the human factors world would prove to be a stumbling point, he quickly learned that the fundamentals of experimental design, statistical analysis and report writing applied equally well to his new research setting.Profile 6.Featured Psychologist: Henry Tomes, PhDHenry Tomes, PhD, was the first African-American to obtain a doctoral degree in clinical psychology from Penn State University.Profile 7.Ronald F. Levant: 2005 APA PresidentRonald F. Levant was the 2005 president of APA, and is editor of the journal Psychology of Men and Masculinity.Profile 8.Melba J.T.
+She has received several prestige awards from the U.S. Public Health Service for outstanding work with the Indian Health Service and was selected as an APA Minority Fellow.Profile 4.James H. Bray, PhD: 2009 APA PresidentAPA President in 2009.Profile (January 2011)5.Dr.
+Tracy Kretzmer, NeuropsychologistDr.
+Kretzmer uses psychological science to assess sleep problems among veterans and educate them about the importance of sleep to aid in their recovery and well-being.Profile 6.Human Factors Psychologist in AviationAlthough John K. Lauber, PhD, was worried that his lack of exposure to the human factors world would prove to be a stumbling point, he quickly learned that the fundamentals of experimental design, statistical analysis and report writing applied equally well to his new research setting.Profile 7.Featured Psychologist: Henry Tomes, PhDHenry Tomes, PhD, was the first African-American to obtain a doctoral degree in clinical psychology from Penn State University.Profile 8.Ronald F. Levant: 2005 APA PresidentRonald F. Levant was the 2005 president of APA, and is editor of the journal Psychology of Men and Masculinity.Profile 9.Melba J.T.
 Vasquez, PhDMelba J.T.
 Vasquez, PhD, served as the 2011 APA president.
-Profile (January 2013)9.Featured Psychologists: Mamie Phipps Clark, PhD and Kenneth Clark, PhDMamie Phipps Clark, PhD, and Kenneth Clark, PhD were the first African Americans to obtain their doctorate degrees in psychology from Columbia University, opened the Northside Center for Child Development in 1946, and testified as expert witnesses in the Brown vs. Board of Education case in 1954, making them influential to the Civil Rights movement.Profile 10.Richard Michael Suinn: 1999 APA PresidentRichard Michael Suinn was the first APA President of Asian American descent.
-He earned his doctoral degree from Stanford University in 1959.Profile (January 2011) Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 32 for "Profile"X related to "In brief: December 2012"
+Profile (January 2013)10.Featured Psychologists: Mamie Phipps Clark, PhD and Kenneth Clark, PhDMamie Phipps Clark, PhD, and Kenneth Clark, PhD were the first African Americans to obtain their doctorate degrees in psychology from Columbia University, opened the Northside Center for Child Development in 1946, and testified as expert witnesses in the Brown vs. Board of Education case in 1954, making them influential to the Civil Rights movement.Profile Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 35 for "Profile"X related to "In brief: December 2012"